xJuggl3r/terraform-aws-vnc-ec2-rds/README.md

 2 - Copy your `~/.aws/credentials` and `~/.aws/config`to the project root.
 Don't worry, they wont be uploaded to your Git Repo.

-3 - Create afile `dbpass` with your db passwordon it.
+3 - Create afile `dbpass` with your db password on it.
 Don't worry, it wont be uploaded to your Git Repo.

+4 - Change dbbatch file to your user/pass and db.

 4 - Run
 ```Terraform